Sabyasachi Chakrabarty

-Personal life
+Early life and education

-His parents, Jagadish Chandra Chakrabarty and Monica Chakrabarty, used to call him "Benu".
+His parents, Jagadish Chandra Chakrabarty and Monica Chakrabarty, called him "Benu".
+His sister Papiya Sen is an actress.

 In 1975, he passed Higher Secondary Examination from Andrew's High School, Kolkata.
 He earned a degree in B.Sc. from Hansraj College, University of Delhi.
 He cleared his AMI examination from Delhi in 1978.
-Apart from acting, his love for nature and forests is well known.
-He takes ardent interest in wild life photography.
+Apart from acting, he is a nature enthusiast and wild life photographer.

-Sabyasachi got married in 1986 to Mithu Chakrabarty, who is also a popular face in the Bengali entertainment industry.
-He has two sons, Gaurav and Arjun, both of whom are talented actors working in both film and television.

 Career

-Sabyasachi's first mainstream work was a lead role in the 1987 TV series Tero Parbon for Kolkata Doordarshan channel.
+Sabyasachi's first mainstream work was a lead role in the 1986 TV series Tero Parbon for Kolkata Doordarshan channel.
 Tero Parbon was critically acclaimed with a memorable soundtrack in which his role as the character Gora was well-received and made him fairly popular in his early days of acting.

 He made his movie debut in Tapan Sinha’s Antardhan in 1992.
 He continued to work in several television series and shows (mostly in Bengali).
 He has directed many TV shows and some shows for children.
 He played Kakababu in the Kakababu original film series.
 He acted in Kakababu Here Gelen?
 (1995) and Ek Tukro Chand (2001) and the mini TV series Khali Jahajer Rahasya (1999) as Kakababu.
-His role as Feluda in Baksho Rahashya (1996), Gosaipur Sargaram (1996), Sheyal Debota Rahasya (1996), Bosepukure Khunkharapi (1997), Joto Kando Kathmandute (1997), Jahangirer Swarnamudra (1998), Ghurghutiyar Ghotona (1998), Golapi Mukto Rahashya (1998), Ambar Sen Antardhan Rahashya (1999), Dr. Munshir Diary (2000), Bombaiyer Bombete (2003), Kailashey Kelenkari (2007), Tintorettor Jishu (2008), Gorosthaney Sabdhan (2010), Royal Bengal Rahashya (2011) and Double Feluda (2016) have reinstated the nostalgia surrounding Satyajit Ray’s Feluda series.
+His has played Feluda in multiple films, television series and telefilms.
 His roles in Antardhan, Sweth Pathorer Thala, Mahulbanir Sereng, Parineeta (Hindi), Nishijapon and Mira Nair's The Namesake amongst others have earned him wide recognition.
-He got involved with Charbak theatre group in 1983.
 He has worked in a number of Hindi movies and TV shows as well.
-He is also very popular in Bangladesh and was one of the main casts of the first ever Bangladeshi Science fiction film Porobashinee.